huwenboshi/s-ldxr/docs/gcorsq.md

     --out TRAIT_EAS_EUR.txt
 ```

+This command typically takes 10 to 15 minutes to run on a stand alone computer.

 Here are the meanings of the flags:

 * `--gcor` specifies the summary stats files.
 This flag takes 2 arguments -